Lisa EmrichPatient Advocate

 Living with multiple sclerosis and rheumatoid Arthritis, Lisa Emrich is an award-winning, passionate patient advocate, health writer, classical musician, and backroad cyclist.
 Her stories inspire others to live better and stay active.
-Lisa is author of the blog Brass and Ivory: Life with MS and RA, founder of the Carnival of MS Bloggers, and MS ambassador for Health Central.
+Lisa is author of the blog Brass and Ivory: Life with MS and RA and founder of the Carnival of MS Bloggers.
 Lisa frequently works with organizations in support of better policies, patient-centered research, and research funding.

-When you think of rheumatoid arthritis, you might picture swollen joints, stiffness, pain, deformity, and a lifetime of medications and doctors’ visits.
-Do you ever think of sex?
+When you think of rheumatoid arthritis, you might picture swollen joints, stiffness, pain, and deformity, but it can also affect your sex life.

 Acclaimed classical pianist Byron Janis has lived with psoriatic arthritis for decades.
 Hear what he learned about treatment, depression, and mind over matter.